Kurlan/scrappy-home-automation/_posts/2017-02-16-pushover-notifications.md

 After saving the file you should receive an alert 10 seconds after the door opens.
 Once this has been verfied you can change the `EXTENDED_GARAGE_DOOR_TIME_SECONDS` variable to a reasonable number (I have set mine to `3600` seconds or one hour)

 The second rule I'd like to create is to automatically close the door when it's been open an unusual amount of time.
-This way, when we go on vacation I'll never have to worry that I've left the garage door open (which actually happened to us).
+This way, when we go on vacation I'll never have to worry that I've left the garage door open.
 The rule is very similar to the previous rule:

 ```
 import org.openhab.model.script.actions.Timer